When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Conclusion

 \section{Conclusion}

 This work explored the challenges and solutions associated with logistic regression in the presence of missing data within covariates.
-We first theoretically demonstrated that the \texttt{PbP} strategy can effectively approximate Bayes probabilities when covariates are mixtures of Gaussian.
-Second, we conducted a comprehensive empirical comparison of various strategies for handling missing values.
-These methods were evaluated across four key aspects: classification, probability estimation, calibration, and parameter inference, with results condensed in \Cref{tab:misclassification_summary} to \ref{tab:mse_error_with_intercept_summary}.
-We derived a set of practical guidelines for selecting appropriate methods based on data characteristics and objectives.
-All in all, we notice that \texttt{Mean.IMP} has generally good performance for small sample sizes and then can be used as a baseline because of its very short computation time.
-Improved performance can be obtained for small sample sizes using \texttt{MICE.RF.Y}.
-For large sample sizes, \texttt{PbP} is the most promising method for GPMM.
-In the presence of non-linear features, \texttt{MICE.RF.Y} should be preferred.
+Firstly, we theoretically demonstrated that the \texttt{PbP} strategy can effectively approximate Bayes probabilities when covariates are mixtures of Gaussian.
+While the number of possible missingness patterns grows exponentially, our analysis of real-world datasets reveals that this ``curse of dimensionality'' is often mitigated in practice, making \texttt{PbP} computationally efficient in most real-data scenarios.
+Secondly, we conducted a comprehensive empirical comparison of various strategies for handling missing values.
+These methods were evaluated across four key aspects: classification, probability estimation, calibration, and parameter inference, with results condensed in \Cref{tab:misclassification_summary} to \ref{tab:mse_error_summary}.
+We derived a set of practical guidelines for selecting appropriate methods based on data characteristics and objectives. \texttt{Mean.IMP} and \texttt{PbP} serve as strong baselines for respectively small and large sample sizes, due to their low training time, and their good predictive performances.
+Improved performance can be obtained for various sample sizes using \texttt{MICE.RF.Y}.